M-Media-Group/le-chat/docs/src/content/docs/broadcasting.md

 $yourModel->is_connected; // Returns true if connected to own private channel
 // OR
-$yourModel->getIsConnectedViaSockets(); // True if connected, otherwise false.
+$yourModel->isConnectedViaSockets(); // True if connected, otherwise false.
 If the connection could not be determined, it will return null.
 ```

 The default channel is the private channel for the model as defined by the native Laravel `broadcastChannel()` method.